Pasta9ins/Cogni_Care/README.md

 - 🩺 **AI Symptom Checker:** Submit symptoms and get AI-based health suggestions backed by a knowledge base.
 - 💬 **AI Chat Assistant:** Chat with an AI assistant for detailed health advice and remedies.
-- 🏥 **Find a Doctor/Clinic:** Search for nearby clinics and doctors, view on map, and call directly.
+- 🏥 **Find a Doctor/Clinic:** Search for Top 20 nearby clinics and doctors, view on map, and call directly.
 - 🥗 **Manage Diet Plans:** Receive tailored meal plans.
 - 🏋️ **Exercise Guidance:** Exercise routines with sets, reps, and durations.
 - 🧘 **Meditation Guides:** Access video and audio-based guided meditation sessions.